setrar/DigitalSystems/doc/data/entity-instantiations.md

 > Top-down approaches are possible using VHDL component declarations, component instantiations and configurations.
 > They are more powerful but significantly more verbose and difficult to understand.

-The generic parameters of the instantiated entity are associated to constant static expressions (that is, expressions that evaluate as a constant value during the elaboration of the design).
+The generic parameters of the instantiated entity are associated to constant static expressions (that is, expressions that evaluate as a constant value during the analysis of the design).
 The association can be omitted for generic parameters with a declared default value.

 The ports of the instantiated entity are associated to expressions or to the `open` keyword.